Product

 As you can see here, there’s a pretty obvious trend.
 Despite having the most customers, our lowest plans have significantly less LTV.

 This is pretty common for SaaS companies.
-Customers on lower-priced plans tend to churn more, and they pay less.
-And customers on our higher-priced plans tend to stick around longer and generate more revenue for us.
+Customers on lower-priced plans tend to churn more and pay less.
+Customers on our higher-priced plans tend to stick around longer and generate more revenue for us.

-Using that data, it’s clear to see that it’s worth our time to figure out how to get mid-large sized customers if possible.
+Using that data, it’s clear that it’s worth our time to figure out how to get mid-large customers.

 Pricing plans are only one way to segment your customers though.
 In Baremetrics, you can create segments based on location, acquisition source, when they signed up and tons of other criteria.